 If you are working with a third-party development team who will not be apart of your ongoing support, ensure they understand and supply the information in these guidelines.

-If modified contributed modules should not be updated even when
+If modified contributed modules must not be updated even when

 are not overwritten by drush.
 For installation instructions, see

-lockmust exist on the production tag, because this is the
+lock must exist on the production tag, because this is the

 Update automation implements a slightly modified version of the Drush Patch File extension.
 The following steps detail examples of each different use case.

 patches.make file has the following information for the

 A link to the patch, either on Drupal.org (preferred) or in the repository

 If the patch exists only in the repository, place it in